uviclibraries/gen-ai-research/9-sentiment-analysis.md

 <img src="images/9-sentiment-analysis-visual.jpg" style="float:right;width:350px;padding:10px;" alt="Sentiment Analysis Visualization">
 Years ago as a research assistant, I worked on a project to analyze social media posts related to a specific hashtag to identify the sentiment of the tweets.
 While the project was very interesting, the process of manually assigning a sentiment to over 2,000 tweets was not fun at all.
 The good news is that Generative AI can be a helpful & efficient tool for researchers wanting to conduct similar analyses today.

+In this workshop, we will explore how to use GPT4All & Python for sentiment analysis while being mindful of their limitations.
 If you have any questions or get stuck as you work through this GPT4All exercise, please ask the instructor for assistance.

 ## Capabilities & Considerations
 Generative AI tools like GPT4All allow researchers to more quickly, efficiently, and reliably identify the sentiment of a sentence or short paragraph, to uncover trends and patterns.